-The United Kingdom is set to leave the EU on 1 February 2020.
-When the withdrawal agreement takes effect, a transition period will begin and lasts until the end of 2020.
+The United Kingdom has left the European Union on 31 January 2020.
+The transition period of the withdrawal agreement will last until the end of 2020.
 During this time, the EU’s current rules will remain in force and the future relationship will be negotiated.

 Future relationship between the EU and the UK